patrickamsler/ml-notes/readme.md

 - $x^{(i)}$ is the feature vector for movie $i$, e.g. $x^{(1)} = \begin{bmatrix} 0.9 \\ 0 \end{bmatrix}$
 - $m_j$ is the number of movies rated by user $j$

 Predict the rating for moive Cute puppies of love for user Alice.
-Parameters $w$ and $b$ are learned from the data. $x$ is the feature vector for the movie. $w$ has the same length as $x$.
+Parameters $w$ and $b$ are learned from the data. $x$ is the feature vector for the movie.
+$w$ represents the taste of a user and has the same length as $x$.
 ```math
 \text{rating} = w^{(1)} * x^{(3)} + b^{(1)} = \begin{bmatrix} 5 \\ 0 \end{bmatrix} * \begin{bmatrix} 0.99 \\ 0 \end{bmatrix} + 0 = 4.95
 ```